C.S. O'Cinneide

 C.S.
 O'Cinneide is a Canadian writer of crime fiction and literary horror, as well as the writer of a blog featuring women authors.
 Her debut novel, Petra's Ghost, was a semi-finalist in the Goodreads Choice Awards for 2019.
-Her second novel in the Candace Starr Crime series, Starr Sign, was nominated for an Edgar Allen Poe Award for Best Paperback Original by the Mystery Writers of America in 2022.
+Her second novel in the Candace Starr Crime series, Starr Sign, was nominated for an Edgar Award for Best Paperback Original by the Mystery Writers of America in 2022.

 Education

 C.S.
 O’Cinneide was born in Toronto, Ontario and attended high schools both in Canada and the United States.
 She studied at the University of Toronto in the 1990s while a single parent of two children, graduating With Distinction in Sociology.

 After working as an IT analyst for decades, in 2015 O’Cinneide walked the Camino de Santiago, a 500-mile pilgrimage in northern Spain.
 This experience, as well as the disappearance of a female pilgrim at the time, inspired her first novel, Petra's Ghost.